Chris35Wills/Chris35Wills.github.io/_posts/2015-01-26-idl-projections.md

 ---
 layout: post
-title: Co-ordinate systems: Projecting data in IDL
+title: Co-ordinate systems - Projecting data in IDL
 categories: IDL, MapProjections, CoordinateSystems
 tags: IDL MapProjections CoordinateSystems
 ---

 There are three key commands you need to know about in IDL for projecting data

 1. map_proj_init